Dissertations Coordinator: Dr Lydia Plath

 Undertaking a dissertation will allow students to undertake a substantive piece of historical research and produce an article-length essay.
 It gives students the opportunity to work in a way similar to an academic historian: identifying a suitable research topic; mastering the relevant historiography; immersing themselves in a wide variety of primary sources, where appropriate; and being able to sustain a coherent and logical argument.
 As a final year module it will encourage students to put the training received in their earlier years of study to practical use.

 Each student will receive regular personal guidance from a supervisor throughout the dissertation process.
 Supervisors will be assigned during Term One of the Final Year.
 In addition, the Dissertations Coordinator will be available for general guidance and queries.
-As an exception, students on the Renaissance stream of single honours History who spend their first term of their final year in Venice will have one of the Venice Tutors designated as their Dissertations Coordinator.
+Students spending their first term of their final year in Venice will be supported by the Venice tutors during that term, but can also email / Skype the Dissertations Coordinator for advice.